Kumail24/CPU-and-RAM/README.md

   Example: Input Register == 8'b00101101.

-  Solution: perform an AND operation with the values from Registers 4 and 2.
+  Solution: perform an AND operation with the values from Registers 4 and 2 and store the result in register 4.

 ### If AB == 2b'01: Perform a 'Load from RAM' operation.
   * The value of CD refers to the register that the RAM's value will be sent to.